 As a performer, I also understand how difficult this has been.
 The pandemic has hit performing artists hard (actors, dancers, singers, and others who work in the industry).
 Performing artists now struggle with finding their purpose in their daily lives.
 Some embraced the situation and chose the time to focus on creating positive changes and devising other opportunities for themselves.
 Others developed habits that don’t serve them well because they feel stuck and bored.
 After talking to many fellow actors, I realize what the difference is between those who continue to thrive and those who are struggling.
 It’s all about a strong mindset.

 Over the next few months, it’s imperative to either continue to adopt a strong mindset or learn to develop one.
 There is light at the end of the tunnel.
 We will perform again and our routines will return to normal.
-Before that time comes, we can learn to develop a strong mindset to head in the right direction.
-If you are not where you want to be in your life or you’ve formed habits that don’t make you proud, it’s time to make some changes.
+Before that time comes, we can learn to strengthen our mindset and head in the right direction.
+If you are not where you want to be in your own life or you’ve formed habits that don’t make you proud, it’s time to make some changes.
 To make positive changes, you might need to shift your mindset.

 What is a strong mindset?

-A person with a strong mindset exudes the following characteristics: confidence, focus, determination, agency, discipline, and resiliency.
+A person with a strong mindset exudes the following characteristics: mental toughness, confidence, focus, determination, agency, discipline, and resiliency.
 It’s what allows you to keep going even when things are stacked against you.

-A strong mindset helps build your perspective, enhances your wellbeing, boosts your productivity, and helps those around you.
+A strong mindset helps build your perspective, enhances your wellbeing, promotes better mental health, boosts your productivity, and helps those around you.
 It’s surprising how much a change in mindset can affect your life’s outcome!
 Your mindset is under your control, so you can use it to your advantage.
 You can shift your thinking so you can live a healthier and happier life.

 How do you develop a strong mindset?

 There are several strategies you can use to shift your mindset?
-Pick any one of these strategies to work towards a stronger mindset.
+Strong minded people use the following strategies.